Home › Documentation › QuickPopPRO Documentation

 Each Brindle plugin must be activated via a unique API key, which is automatically assigned to your products.
 Luckily it is an ultra-quick process that only takes a few moments to complete, so let’s dig in:

-3. On the API Activation screen you’ll see the field where you’ll want to paste the API Key that you copied form your account area, and select “Save Changes”.
-If succesfully activated, you will see the status changed to “ACTIVATED: alongside the number of active and remaining uses of the key.
-That’s it!
-You’ve now successfully activated your product.
+Step 3.
+On this screen you’ll see the field where you’ll want to paste the API Key that you copied form your account area, and select “Activate”.

 Important Notes on API Key Activation: